Suwadith/University-Award-Calculation-System-JavaFX-GUI/README.md

-# University-Award-Calculation-System-JavaFX-GUI
+# University-Award-Calculation-System-JavaFX-PP-GUI

 Java based University Award Calculation System.
+[Procedural Programming]

 JavaFX has been used to build the Interface.